phildenhoff/logseq-slipbox/readme.md

 You should see a success page.
 Once you do, you can close the browser tab; slipbox is now ready to use!

 If you've set up Magic DNS, you can now go to `https://slipbox.<your tailnet>.ts.net` to access the server.
+This is the domain name you'll use on your phone and in the plugin during setup.

+### 4. Add the plugin to Logseq

+CONTENT TK